LordDeimos/Node-Archive-Manager/README.md

 Append:

-In-Place edits are currently not supported byt libarchive, so this will be very slow for large archives
+In-Place edits are currently not supported by libarchive, so this will be very slow for large archives
 ```js
 if(ArchiveManager.Append('path/to/file','path/to/archive') === false){
     console.error("Failed")